Rumi: Don’t Go Back To Sleep

 That’s pretty good advice for us today in 2021.

-Rumi doesn’t say “you must ask for what you want.”
+Really: it’s important to be authentic in our desires.
+Notice Rumi doesn’t say “you must ask for what you want.”
 He says, “you must ask for what you really want.”
-The “really” is an important word.

 What would it be like to take Rumi’s advice and not go back to sleep?
 Life is precious.
 We are always at a threshold, between life and death, meaning and lack of meaning.
 Each moment we can choose to be awake, to listen to the secrets that the breeze has to tell us.